 5.2.
 Signs and symptoms

 Haematuria is the most common finding in NMIBC.
-Visible haematuria was found to be associated with higher-stage disease compared to nonvisible haematuria .
+Visible haematuria was found to be associated with higher stage at diagnosis disease compared to nonvisible haematuria .
 Carcinoma in situ might be suspected in patients with lower urinary tract symptoms, especially irritative voiding symptoms.